-From 27 June to 5 October, GOMA is set to be the exclusive Australian venue for the touring exhibition from Tokyo’s Mori Art Museum (if you haven’t heard about this magical place, check it out here).
-Highlighting 25 years of Shiota’s work across large-scale installations, sculpture, video performance, photography and drawing, it’s the largest solo exhibition of her work to date.
+From 18 June to 3 October, GOMA will house the breathtaking works from Tokyo’s Mori Art Museum that highlight 25 years of Shiota’s work across large-scale installations, sculpture, video performance, photography and drawing (the largest solo exhibition of her work to date).

 For the uninitiated, Chiharu Shiota is a Japanese installation artist who’s best known for her vast, room-sized webs of threads.
 Shiota links abstract networks with concrete everyday objects such as keys, windows, dresses, shoes, boats and suitcases to express the intangible: memories, anxiety, dreams and silence.